What Are Some Reasons NOT To Travel With Kids? Pitfalls Of Family Travel

 • Do all the free stuff.
 Nature lends itself to amazing travel experiences and it’s free.

-3. They’re too young
+3. They’re too young for travel experiences

 memories from Rotorua, New Zealand

+Think your kids are too young for new experiences and it’s not worth it?
 Rubbish!
 No one is ever too young or too old to travel.

-Savannah was only 8 weeks old on her first international trip to New Zealand.
-She was an easy traveler!
+Savannah was only 8 weeks old on her first international trip to New Zealand, she was an easy traveler!

-Travel requires a certain element of flexibility, adaptability and the willingness to go with the flow at any age.
+Travel requires a certain element of flexibility, adaptability, and the willingness to go with the flow at any age.

-4. They’ll drive me crazy
+4. They’ll drive you crazy

 Savannah drives me insane traveling in the car with her.
 Within the first 20 minutes of our departure on our 18-month Australian road trip, she was trying to climb out of her car seat and throwing vegemite sandwiches at me.
-But we survived traveling around the entire country with her!

-You can handle more than you think you can.
+But here’s the thing – you can handle more than you think you can.

 I managed it because I loved the moments in between.
 They were filled with so much nourishing bonding time that it made the insanity moments worth it.